HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/db_over_ssl.md

 1. Add the `sslConnection=true` attribute to the `dataSource` properties element.

-    To do this, add the `sslConnection=true` parameter to the `DbUrl` of the DB2 domains under `dbDomainProperties` in the `values.yaml` file.
+    To do this, add the `sslConnection=true` parameter to the `DbUrl` parameter of the DB2 domains under `dbDomainProperties` in the `values.yaml` file.
 For example:

     ```yaml
     configuration: